BarrieFitzgerald/Coursera_Get_Clean_Data_Course_Project/README.md

 About the script and the cleaning process
 -------------------------------------
 A script (Get_Clean_Data_Rscript.r) was created to merge the test and train data sets.
+Direct link to script: https://github.com/BarrieFitzgerald/Coursera_Get_Clean_Data_Course_Project/blob/master/Get_Clean_Data_Rscript.R

 There are helpful notes in the script that must be followed in teh initial set up.